lewismorgan/HarvesterDroid/README.md

 Programmed with love by Waverunner <3

 #### Features
-* Track resources based on their best weight from a schematic
+* Track resources based on their best weight from a defined schematic
-* Easily organize your schematics with groups
+* Easily organize your schematics within groups
-* Display the best obtainable resources for a schematic
+* Display the best resources for a schematic
 * Keep track of your top resources through the inventory

 ### Future
-* Finalize support for use with other resource tracking websites (50% done!)
+* Finalize support for use with other tracking websites (80% done!)
-* Server selection
+* Import resources without having to use the inventory system
 * Update Getting Started images
-* Allow custom loading of resource trees from game files
+* Add tracking from SWGCraft

 # Getting Started
 Using HarvesterDroid is super easy!
 First off we start by creating a schematic.